ahuh/subzero/subzero/subzero-core/src/main/resources/ReadMe.txt

 How to launch
 -------------
+For all operating systems:

 	SubZero.jar						=> Executable JAR (double-click on it), in 'SysTray' mode

-	java -jar Subzero.jar			=> Execute JAR from java command line, in 'SysTray' mode
+	java -jar SubZero.jar			=> Execute JAR from java command line, in 'SysTray' mode

 	java -jar SubZero.jar d
 	OR								=> Execute JAR from java command line, in 'Daemon' mode (no GUI) java -jar SubZero.jar daemon

+For Windows:

+	SubZero.exe						=> Executable (double-click on it), in 'SysTray' mode

 How to configure
 ----------------
-Configure 'SubZero.properties' in the same directory as 'SubZero.jar'.
+Configure 'SubZero.properties' in the same directory as 'SubZero.jar' or 'SubZero.exe'.
 See the file content for help.